Gisselle Perez-Leon

 Latin America and the Caribbean

-I posit that zooming into Ambos Nogales' local history yields key insights on urban settlement, environmental management, and race relations at the U.S.-Mexico border.
-I rely primarily on the collections of the Archivo Histórico Municipal de Nogales (AHMN), but have conducted extensive research in Arizona, Hermosillo, and Mexico City.
-My fieldwork has been generously supported by the Fulbright-Hays Program, the Center for Global, International & Area Studies, and the Center for Race and Gender, among others.
+I specialize in 20th c.
+Mexican history.
+My dissertation, "Border Civics: Urban Planning and Municipal Politics in Twentieth Century Ambos Nogales," is a historical case study of urban development in two cities divided by the international boundary, told from the point of view of Sonoran residents.
+Ambos Nogales' local history yields key insights on urban settlement, municipal administration, and politics at the U.S.-Mexico border.
+I rely primarily on the collections of the Archivo Histórico Municipal de Nogales (AHMN), and have conducted extensive research in Arizona, Hermosillo, and Mexico City.
+My research has been generously supported by the Fulbright-Hays Program, the Center for Global, International & Area Studies, and the Center for Race and Gender, among others.

 Research Interests